Engoo Blog Beginners & Kids

 Flashcards

-Studying with these is also a great way to strengthen "active recall," which is the ability to remember information without any extra clues or context.
+Additionally, flashcards are a great way to strengthen "active recall," the ability to remember information without extra clues or context.

 Word games

-There are a variety of party games that focus on language, such as Scrabble, Boggle and Bananagrams.
-These games are all about vocabulary, spelling and word recognition.
-Because you need to be fast when playing against others, learners have plenty of motivation to master their English so they can use it quickly to win!
+There are lots of party games all about vocabulary, spelling and word recognition.
+And because players need to be fast when competing against others, learners have plenty of motivation to improve!

 Puzzles

-You may not think that puzzles are especially useful for learning language, but you'd be wrong!
 Imagine a puzzle that forms a picture of an animal or scene.
-By talking while putting the pieces in place, children can learn new English vocabulary and practice using it to describe what they see.
-And when they've finished, they have a nice picture that they helped to create!
+By talking while putting the pieces in place, children can learn new vocabulary and practice using it to describe what they see.
+And when they're finished, they have a nice picture that they helped to create! 🖼️

-You can find puzzles with many different designs, themes and characters, so there is something that will appeal to everyone.
+Puzzles are available with many different designs and themes, so there's something that will appeal to every child’s taste.

 Magnetic letters

-Similar to alphabet blocks, magnetic letters are another great tool that lets kids get hands-on with language.
-Also, their ability to stick on surfaces means they can stay visible and act as reminders for things they've learned.
-The refrigerator door may get a little messy, however!
+Similar to alphabet blocks, magnetic letters are another great tool for letting kids get hands-on with language.
+Plus, their ability to stick on surfaces means they can stay visible and act as reminders for new vocabulary.
+The refrigerator door may get a little messy, though!

 Picture books